-Also, this year, Mark Zuckerberg’s empire will still be ruling the global social media landscape, in terms of both monthly active users (MAU’s) and money.
-Although many of us are speculating that millennials are massively turning their backs on the social network, data tells us a different scenario.
+Also, this year, Mark Zuckerberg’s empire will still be ruling the global social media landscape in terms of both monthly active users (MAU’s) and money.
+Although many of us speculate that millennials are massively turning their backs on the social network, data tells us a different scenario.

 Is it because our linear Mad Men minds tend to forget that Facebook Inc. is much more than the blue social network?
-With the acquisitions of WhatsApp and Instagram and self-created platforms like Facebook Messenger, emperor Zuckerberg happens to own four of the world’s largest social media / messaging services.
+With the acquisitions of WhatsApp and Instagram and self-created platforms like Facebook Messenger, emperor Zuckerberg owns four of the world’s largest social media/messaging services.

 When it comes to monetizing its platform users, Zuckerberg’s platform also leads the way.
-Where Twitter, LinkedIn and Snap Inc. are still not able to monetize its users, Facebook has become highly profitable.
+Where Twitter, LinkedIn, and Snap Inc. are still unable to monetize its users, Facebook has become highly profitable.
 It has not only slayed traditional media owners, it’s also teaching other social platforms a lesson.
 So emperor Zuckerberg is entitled to say: Veni, Vidi, Vici.
 I came, I saw, I conquered.

 The pace of the takeover of advertising is indeed hard to grasp.
 Facebook’s jump from US$7 billion in 2013 to US$26.9 billion in 2016 is stunning.

 Why Facebook’s Global Advertising Revenues Will Continue to Keep Growing?

 Facebook’s reach and services are their immense attractiveness to advertisers.
 They were the first social platform for global brands to target specific groups based on likes, dislikes, and past behavior.
 That is why Facebook’s social media advertising revenues have grown immensely over the past few years.